 Garbage Collection Process

 - Java Virtual Machine controls the garbage collection process.
-It triggers the GC to reduce the burden of programmers by allocation and deallocation of working memory.
+It triggers the GC to reduce the burden of programmers by deallocation of memory occupied by unreferenced objects.

-- Garbage Collection pauses other processes or strings.
+- Garbage Collection pauses other processes.
 You can overcome this problem by applying several garbage-collector-based algorithms to improve the performance of the program.
 This process is termed as Garbage Collector tuning.

 - Generational Garbage Collection can be another solution.
 Objects are grouped based on how many clock cycles they have survived (age).
 In this way, the work of the Garbage Collection is distributed.

 Basic Ways of Garbage Collection Involve The Following.